legendarycode3/nft-smart-contract/README.md

 * **`script/`**:  Contains Foundry deployment and interaction scripts used to automate contract deployment and  post-deployment operations.
     * `DeployBasicNft.s.sol`: Deploys the `BasicNft` contract.
-    * `DeployMoodNft.s.sol`: Reads the SVG assets, converts
+    * `DeployMoodNft.s.sol`: Reads the SVG assets, converts them into Base64 Data URIs, and